victionn/memecoin-sniper-bsc-sol/README.md

 ---

 ## Overview

-This project was built to explore how **latency, signal detection, and execution speed** affect outcomes in highly volatile markets like memecoins.

 The system monitors tweet activity from key accounts, extracts relevant signals using keyword and image-based heuristics, and automatically executes trades within milliseconds of detection.

 ---